Šipovo: History

-The Glogovac Monastery of the Serbian Orthodox Church is near the town.
+The 19th-century Glogovac Monastery of the Serbian Orthodox Church is near the town.

 Geography

 It is located between the municipalities of Mrkonjić Grad to the west, Jezero to the north, Jajce and Donji Vakuf to the east, and Kupres (Republike Srpske) and Glamoč to the south.

 In the broader geographical sense, the town of Šipovo is located at 44°28’ north and 17°08’ east, having a moderate continental climate.

 In the narrower geographical sense, Šipovo is located in southeastern part of Republika Srpska, with the total area of 510 km2, and with a population of 11,000.
 The population consists of 95% Serbs and 5% Bosniaks.

 Šipovo is a mountainous area, intersected to the east and west by the Pliva River, whose length is about 30 kilometres of the air line, and to the north and south by the Janj River, whose length is about 35 kilometres.
 Besides these two rivers, the Šipovo area is also intersected by three small rivers – Sokočnica, Lubovica and Volarica.
 The area around the mouth of the Janj and Pliva Rivers is both plain and hilly, with the height of around 440 metres above sea level.
 It gradually slopes up to become a mountain area whose highest mountains are Vitorog (1906 m) in the south, Lisina (1335 m) in the north, Gorica (1267 m) in the east, and Čardak (1452 m) in the west.

 The town lies in the northern part of the municipality, in the basin of the aforementioned rivers.
 60% of the population of Šipovo lives in the town.
 In terms of traffic, two important roads stretch across Šipovo along the valleys of the rivers Pliva and Janj: Banjaluka-Šipovo-Kupres and Jezero-Šipovo-Glamoč.
 The topography of the area of Šipovo consists of the following landscape constituents: